First Blood: Home media

-Author Morrell recorded an audio commentary track for the First Blood Special Edition DVD released in 2002.
-Actor Stallone recorded an audio commentary track for the First Blood Ultimate Edition DVD released in 2004.
-This edition also includes a "never-before-seen" alternate ending in which Rambo commits suicide— a fate more in line with the original novel's ending— and a "humorous" ending tacked on afterwards.
-A brief snippet of the suicide ending appears in a flashback in the fourth movie.
+David Morrell recorded an audio commentary track for the First Blood Special Edition DVD released in 2002.
+Sylvester Stallone recorded an audio commentary track for the First Blood Ultimate Edition DVD released in 2004.
+This edition also includes the original ending in which Rambo commits suicide, and a "humorous" ending tacked on afterwards.
+A brief snippet of the suicide ending appears in a flashback in the fourth movie Rambo.
 Lionsgate also released this version on Blu-ray.
 Both commentary tracks are on the Blu-ray release.

 Momentum Pictures released an HD DVD version of First Blood in the United Kingdom in April 2007.
 Lionsgate also released First Blood as a double feature on February 13, 2007, along with 2004's The Punisher.

-The film was re-released as part of a 6-disc box set, which contains all four films in the series, on May 27, 2008.
-However, the box set is missing the David Morrell commentary, even though the packaging clearly states it is included.
-In anticipation of the release, the film was shown back in theaters for one night, May 15, 2008, through Fathom Events; the alternate ending was shown after the main feature.

 First Blood was released on 4K UHD Blu-ray on November 9, 2018.

 Reception

 Box office

 First Blood topped the U.S. box office for three weeks in a row, and its $6,642,005 opening weekend was the best October opening at the time.
-The film ended as a significant financial success, with a total gross of $51 million domestically, the highest-grossing film of the fall, and the 13th highest-grossing film of the year.
+The film ended as a significant financial success, with a total gross of $64 million domestically, the highest-grossing film of the fall, and the 13th highest-grossing film of the year.

-The film grossed $125 million worldwide, against a $15 million budget.
-It was notably the first major Hollywood blockbuster to be released in China, where it was released in 1985.
+The film grossed $160.3 million worldwide, against a $15 million budget.
+It was the first major Hollywood blockbuster to be released in China, where it was released in 1985.
 It sold 76 million tickets in China, the highest for a foreign Hollywood film up until 2018.